JanJaapPoos/DRuMFISH/WP2.md

 Natural mortality is age specific
 Misspecification of life history parameter priors

-### Life-history, per-recruit and length-based approaches
+## Data-limited approaches: Life-history, per-recruit and length-based approaches

 #### Froese, R. (2004).
 Keep it simple: three indicators to deal with overfishing.
 Fish and Fish.
 5:86–91.